ThiloSavaryHHU/faul-response-v2/README.md

 }
 ```

-The `tasks` field contains tasks for the tasksErrors section to filter the displayed options.
+The `tasks` field contains tasks for the tasksErrors section to filter the displayed options. (see below)

 The other fields contain the templates for the different sections: